jshrdt/aics-project/README.md

 Required datasets, to be placed in code/:
 CIFAKE https://www.kaggle.com/datasets/birdy654/cifake-real-and-ai-generated-synthetic-images/data
 CIFAR100: https://www.kaggle.com/datasets/fedesoriano/cifar100/data
-ai-generated-images-vs-real-images/test: https://www.kaggle.com/datasets/tristanzhang32/ai-generated-images-vs-real-images (only the test dir!)
+ai-generated-images-vs-real-images/test: https://www.kaggle.com/datasets/tristanzhang32/ai-generated-images-vs-real-images (only the test dir!, but include the 'ai-generated-images-vs-real-images' folder for path structure)

+MLT-GPU path: /srv/data/gussucju/aics-project
+However, I had trouble uploading the datasets & found different info re whether to supply or just link these.
+Since my main datasets (CIFAKE, CIFAR100) are pretty small & training is quick, I opted to give download instructions for these.
+AGIRI is the only larger dataset, let me know if I should supply these in some other way.

 ___

 #### Quickstart:

+* Download the required datasets as noted above, place in code/
-* pretrained model files are stored in models/
+* (pretrained model files are stored in models/; for training of new models follow the next two bulletpoints in order)
-* go to code/CIFAKE_classification.ipynb or code/func_difficulty.ipynb for training/testing on CIFAKE
+* Go to code/CIFAKE_classification.ipynb or code/func_difficulty.ipynb for training/testing on CIFAKE
-* then to transfer_cifar100.ipynb or transfer_mixed.ipynb to load & apply models on CIFAR100/AGIRI
+* Go to transfer_cifar100.ipynb or transfer_mixed.ipynb to load & apply models on CIFAR100/AGIRI

-Models can also be trained/tested from the cmd line, but this is not necessarily for the notebooks/analysis; they be stored in & loaded from models/

-For the cmd line scripts train.py & test.py (described in below under code/), from aics-project/code, call e.g.:
-> $ python3 train.py -ep1 -mf dummymodel
-> $ python3 test.py -mf dummymodel

-___

-a general description of the project which should include:

-(i) what information can be found in other folders
-(ii) instructions how to run your system, what other componenets/datasets are required and where they can be obtained
-(iii) general work plan of the projects and a place to leave our comments.
-This is also the first file we will look at.

 ___

 ## Repos breakdown: